 - Students often will need to be involved with difficult and challenging situations while discovering.

 - Students will self-evaluate their own progression or success in the learning process which becomes the primary means of assessment.

 - Students will learn from the learning process and become open to change.
 This change includes less reliance on the instructor and more on fellow peers, the development of skills to investigate (research) and learn from an authentic experience, and the ability to objectively self-evaluate one’s performance.

 In alignment with Kolb’s four components of the experiential learning cycle, reflection is an essential part of the learning process.
 The reflection sections are sequentially completed at the point of the experience or activity.

 Four Stages of Experiential Learning Cycle

-- Concrete Experience: Individuals or groups completed an assigned activity.
+- Concrete Experience: Individuals or groups complete an assigned activity.

 - Reflective Observation: Individuals reflect on the ‘concrete experience’ to review what occurred during the activity and the experience itself.